Member of Queer Punk Band PWR BTTM Accused of Sexual Assault

 In an email to Jezebel on Friday, PWR BTTM’s manager Jeanette Wall said she did not know about the assault claims prior to yesterday, writing that she has “not been contacted by anyone close to the victim or been made aware of any details listed here.”

 PWR BTTM’s New York City release show has reportedly been canceled.
 Their opening bands for the tour Nnamdi Ogbonnaya and T-Rextasy also dropped out of the tour.
-At press time the band’s label Polyvinyl was preparing a statement and we will will update this post when we receive it.

 Advertisement